Navigation Bar

 On a sad note, we had to say goodbye to my soul dog, Macey, in October.
 She was with us for twelve and a half wonderful years, and I miss her terribly.

 The house was so quiet the week after we had to let her go, and I was not in a good place.
 It's strange how you get used to the sounds of dog tags jingling and the ticking of claws on the floor.
 Not to mention how sad it is when you want to hug a furry family member and they're not there.
-Fortunately for us, I remembered that a good friend worked with Second Chance Canine Adoption Shelter, and she found us Archie, a shepherd mix with a great personality and extensive expertise in cuddling.
+Fortunately for us, I remembered that a good friend worked with Second Chance Canine Adoption Shelter, and she found us Archie, a Shiba Inu mix with a great personality and extensive expertise in cuddling.
 Archie is now a happy part of our lives, and the house is full again with the sounds of fur family.

 In between training and playing with our new pup, I've been writing in a new contemporary romance which I hope to have out next year (although I never count my chickens, because life).
 However you celebrate the season, I wish you a festive and happy one.
 Lift a cup of your favorite warm beverage, and toast good cheer to your friends and family.
 Happy Reading!